 Preparation for Aviation/Advanced Career Employment System Program (PACES)

 PACES is funded through a regional funding collaborative working together to strengthen and expand workforce partnerships.
 The mission of PACES is to create a more accessible and flexible employment and training system to move both unemployed and underemployed workers into high demand and high skill careers in aviation, healthcare, and advanced manufacturing industries.
-PACES seeks to assist individuals in the Wichita MSA with the following characteristics:

 Regional Manufacturing Council on Technical Education (RMCTE)